 — Neil Carter (@godlessindixie) October 5, 2015

 This isn’t an easy thing to do.
 But it’s one of the things that Jesus and I seem to agree on.
 Even if he didn’t consistently espouse this idea, though, it’s still a good goal to pursue.
-To my mind, anyone who is after making the world a better place for as many different kinds of people as possible is on the same team that I’m on.
+To my mind, anyone trying making the world a better place for everyone, not just for themselves, is on the same team.

 - He denounced social injustice and greed, calling on the wealthy and powerful to use their privilege to benefit others.

-I myself am often critical of Jesus for immortalizing a context-specific metaphor for judgment by telling so many stories about Gehenna (aka “Hell”).
+I write a lot about disliking the notion of Hell, and we have Jesus to blame for telling so many stories about Gehenna (aka “Hell”).
 You can visit the Valley of Hinnom today and see that it’s a beautiful place, no longer a burning trash heap as it once was in Jesus’s day.
 Many have found in that an amusing and comforting reassurance that Jesus never really intended us to think God would light us all on fire for eternity just because we didn’t “tag up” to Jesus by confessing our sins with the right canned little speech.

-Leaving that debate aside, it occurs to me that Jesus was taking a popular image from his own day and inverting its inherent message, putting it in the service of his own message.
-When Jesus talked about Hell, it wasn’t the thieves and hoodlums and prostitutes and the tax collectors who went there, it was the wealthy, plus also the very religious who used their adherence to their artificially manufactured rules of worship to mask the utter lack of compassion and social concern for the less fortunate and for those born outside of their own insular community.
+Leaving that debate aside, it’s important to note that Jesus was taking a popular image from his own day and inverting its inherent message, putting it in the service of a new set of values.
+When Jesus talked about Hell, it wasn’t the thieves and hoodlums and prostitutes and the tax collectors who went there, it was the wealthy, plus also the very religious.
+They are the ones who used artificially manufactured rules of worship to mask their lack of compassion toward the less fortunate, and for those born outside of their own insular community.

-In the story of the rich man and Lazarus (no, not that Lazarus, a different one), it was the wealthy man who went to Hell and later had to beg for the beggar to come and bring him relief from his posthumous suffering.
-If we can get past our own aversion to the use of a fear tactic such as this, it’s still pretty amazing that Jesus chose to repurpose the concept in this way.
+In the story of the rich man and Lazarus (no, not that Lazarus, a different one), it was the wealthy man who went to Hell and later had to beg for the beggar to come and bring him relief from his suffering.
+If we can get past our own horror, it’s still pretty amazing that Jesus chose to repurpose the concept in this way.
 He was taking the notion of Hell and co-opting it into the service of a message of social justice.
 To be honest, I never really thought about it that way before.

 “It is difficult to get a man to understand something, when his salary depends upon his not understanding it!” —Upton Sinclair